vorce/forvillelser/posts/2020-05-08T17:05:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 ### Web app

 I have a web app, running inside a docker container.
-The application receives and handles http requests.
-It happens to be a Elixir [phoenix](https://phoenixframework.org/) app, but that is not important except for making sense of the code samples in this post.
+The application receives and handles HTTP requests.
+It happens to be an Elixir [phoenix](https://phoenixframework.org/) app, but that is not important except for making sense of the code samples in this post.

 ### Docker container